DD4WH/Teensy-Bat-Detector/README.md

 # Teensy-Bat-Detector
 (c) by Frank, DD4WH

-Semiprofessional bat detector with the Teensy 3.6 microcontroller &amp; Teensy audio board
+Build a semiprofessional bat detector with the Teensy 3.6 microcontroller &amp; Teensy audio board for less than 100 €

 I developed this bat detector in the hope that it will promote the study of bat calls by everyone who is interested in the natural history and bioacoustics of bats AND/OR interested in the technical details of how the detection of ultrasound signals can be performed with high tech-low cost equipment.
 Students of high schools, colleges and universities (who mostly have a limited budget) now have the possibility to obtain, build, test and work with this bat detector in order to obtain a more detailed understanding of bats bioacoustics and ecology.